Sumit388/slot-booker/README.md

 ## Contact

-For any inquiries or support regarding Sumit's Slot Booking App, please contact Sumit Singh at [sumitmishra388@gmail.com](mailto:sumitmishra388@gmail.com).
+For any inquiries or support regarding Sumit's Slot Booking App, please contact Sumit Mishra at [sumitmishra388@gmail.com](mailto:sumitmishra388@gmail.com).

 Thank you for using Slot Booking App!
 Happy scheduling!